Variable Caps & Mounting

-This article is made available to assist you in using/installing the air variable capacitors offered in our parts catalog.
+(updated 12/05/13) This article is made available to assist you in using/installing the air variable capacitors offered in our parts catalog.
 At this time, three caps are offered: a 365 pf dual-gang, a 365 pf single-gang with 8:1 reduction drive built in the shaft, and a 365 pf single-gang. capacitor lineup

 The 365 with 8:1 reduction drive is shown second from left.
 Physically is appears exactly the same as a 365 without the drive, except for a slight slot in the shaft (barely visible in picture).
 The reduction drive reduces the rate of rotation of the rotor plates to 1/8th that of the knob shaft, enablng finer tuning.

-The two caps to the right are 365s without shaft reduction.
+The two caps on the right are 365s without shaft reduction.
 A half-rotation of the knob fully turns the capacitor plates.
 While often installed snug against a front panel - like the second cap - these two are set back 1-inch to accommodate shaft extensions.
 The white shaft is a combination of two nylon insulators, XS-NS1 & XS-NS2, used to reduce "hand capacitance" if desired.
 XS-NS-2 is 1 inch long with OD = 0.5 and ID = 0.257.
 XS-NS1 slips into XS-NS2 and is 1.5 inches long with OD = 0.25.
 To secure these together and on the shaft of the XS-365, you make two 4-40 tapped holes in the XS-NS2 and all is secured with 4-40 by 1/4 inch screws.
 The second 365 cap is shown with a 6:1 planetary reduction drive attached.
 While not shown, it is possible to build an assembly with the 365-8-1 and 6:1 drive combined, creating a whopping 48:1 reduction in cap plate to knob rotation.
-365-mount-dimensions

 The 365s are shown mounted on a gray 060 aluminum shim, listed with the cap in the catalog.
 The shim holes align with the (4) 6-32 tapped holes in the bottom of the caps.
 The shaft is 1.020 inches above the cap bottom, including the 060 shim.
 One can mount the caps on #6 solder lugs instead; these are generally 040 in thickness after tightened down.